 - Ice them down.
-“As much as people don’t want to hear it, immersing the foot—as long as the person doesn’t have vascular problems—in a bucket with water and ice for 20 minutes works to combat the swelling and inflammation that prolonged standing creates in the foot,” Andersen says.
+“As much as people don’t want to hear it, immersing the foot — as long as the person doesn’t have vascular problems — in a bucket with water and ice for 20 minutes works to combat the swelling and inflammation that prolonged standing creates in the foot,” says Lucille B. Andersen, M.D., a foot and ankle surgeon with Webster Orthopedics in San Ramon, California.
 “Each step we take or minute we stand, we are creating micro-damage that the body has to heal.
 Using ice is an easy, effective way to help the body heal faster.”

 - Massage your feet.
 Roll your foot from heel to toe over a tennis ball or baseball, Youner suggests.
 The gentle massage on your feet and arches will stretch tight foot muscles and help your feet recover more quickly.

 - Elevate.
 Propping your feet above the rest of your body (against a wall or on a stack of pillows) will help decrease the day’s swelling.

 Make an appointment to see your doctor if the pain continues, gets worse, or you begin to notice increasing symptoms like numbness, stinging, or tingling in your feet and toes.
 “Pain is a sign that something is wrong,” Youner says.
 “Do not walk through pain.”